 - Cordenio A. Severance, president of the American Bar Association

 Briggs and Morgan is a leader in giving back to the community in which we live.
 We believe in helping organizations and individuals achieve their full potential and financially support a variety of nonprofit organizations.

-Philanthropically minded, the firm established the Briggs and Morgan Foundation over 20 years ago.
+Philanthropically minded, the firm established the Briggs and Morgan Foundation more than 20 years ago.
 The Foundation is funded entirely by shareholders and has donated more than $2.5 million to worthwhile organizations since it was founded.
 Our attorneys give of their time and legal skills to social, educational, and religious organizations throughout the Twin Cities area.